Elanoir/Supercondutivity/README.md

 Note 1: The last column (material) of the unique_m.csv file is an identifier and should be discarded and not used in the analysis

-Note 2 The last column is the Dependent Variable (critical_temp) and should not be used in the analysis, except in Objective 2 as described below
+Note 2 The last column is the Dependent Variable (critical_temp) and should not be used in the analysis, except in Objective 2

 Objective 1: Clustering